cgrundman/cpp_fundametals/README.md

 # C++ Fundamentals

 Code outlining C++ code structures and syntax.
+This is meant to be an educational tool and used for reference.
+I do not own these materials (see below for references to the course).

 ## Run Locally